Kangaroo Island Plantation Timbers is committed to maintaining the highest standards of environmental stewardship.

-The company is working with agencies and community groups on Kangaroo Island in a number of projects that support the natural environment.
+The company works with agencies and community groups on Kangaroo Island in a number of projects that support the natural environment.

 Of the 25,400 hectares of land owned by KIPT, 7300ha (or 29 per cent) is remnant native vegetation within the plantations, which provides important habitat to many species.

 KIPT responded to an urgent call by the Kangaroo Island Natural Resources Management Board for support for its Glossy Black-Cockatoo Recovery Program.
 The company has provided almost $100,000 so far in sponsorship to ensure the program continues.
 Read more here

-KIPT has signed up to the Kangaroo Island Conservation Landholders Association.
+KIPT has joined the Kangaroo Island Conservation Landholders Association.
 The group aims to bring together Island landholders who own land for conservation purposes.
 We hope through this group to contribute to the conservation of land and the species it supports.

-KIPT has also given permission for the newly formed Land for Wildlife group to access its properties to survey for the KI dunnart, which is a flagship species on the island and is one of the 20 mammal species identified for priority action in the Australian Government’s Threatened Species Strategy.
+KIPT has also given permission for Land for Wildlife to access its properties to survey for the KI dunnart, which is a flagship species on the island and is one of the 20 mammal species identified for priority action in the Australian Government’s Threatened Species Strategy.
 Its current distribution and population on Kangaroo Island is unknown and difficult to estimate due to its elusive habits.
 The KI dunnart is only known from a total of 35 records and six current locations, all of which are within Flinders Chase National Park.